SAML Authentication in RFPIO

 - Click SIGN-IN USING SAML.

-You will be logged in to the RFPIO application.
+You will be logged in to the Responsive application.

 Login using instance specific URL